Zhuochenn/GenForce_Code/README.md

 ```
 > To test the genforce model, our dataset and checkpoints can be downloaded from [Dataset]().
 Put the dataset into dataset/, checkpoints into checkpoints/

-> All the marker images are saved with np.packbit() to reduce memory cost.
+> All the marker images are saved with np.packbits() to reduce memory cost.
 To see the image use
 ```
 from PIL import Image
 import numpy as np